 Walden is a somewhat small village located in the state of New York.
 With a population of 6,839 people and two constituent neighborhoods, Walden is the 242nd largest community in New York.
-Walden has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Walden was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Walden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Walden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Walden is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Walden who work in office and administrative support (21.79%), sales jobs (13.18%), and teaching (10.92%).
+There are especially a lot of people living in Walden who work in office and administrative support (18.94%), teaching (10.88%), and sales jobs (10.55%).

-The citizens of Walden are slightly better educated than the national average of 21.84% for all cities and towns, with 21.60% of adults in Walden having a bachelor's degree or advanced degree.
+The education level of Walden citizens is a little higher than the average for US cities and towns: 22.58% of adults in Walden have at least a bachelor's degree.

-Walden is a very ethnically-diverse village.
+Walden is an extremely ethnically-diverse village.
 The people who call Walden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walden residents report their race to be White, followed by Black or African-American.
 Walden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.91% of the village’s residents.
-Important ancestries of people in Walden include Italian, Irish, English, and Dutch.
+People of Hispanic or Latino origin account for 21.49% of the village’s residents.
+Important ancestries of people in Walden include Italian, German, English, and Dutch.

 The most common language spoken in Walden is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Greek.